Keith Fullerton Whitman: Career

-Whitman has released albums on labels such as Editions Mego, PAN, Planet Mu, Kranky, Carpark Records as well on his own Entschuldigen and (now defunct) Reckankreuzungsklankewerkzeuge labels.
+Whitman has released music on record labels such as Planet Mu, Editions Mego, Kranky, and Carpark Records, as well on his own record label Reckankreuzungsklankewerkzeuge.

+Whitman records and performs using many aliases, of which the best-known is Hrvatski (the Croatian word for Croatian).
+His works under the Hrvatski moniker mainly fell under the 'drill and bass' subgenre of IDM, and were his main musical outlet in the mid-to-late 1990s.
+Other solo aliases include ASCIII and Anonymous.

+Whitman was in multiple bands in the 1990s, including El-Ron, The Liver Sadness, Sheket/Trabant, The Finger Lakes, and Gai/Jin.

+Under the alias Hrvatski, Whitman released Swarm & Dither (2002).
+Under his real name, he released Playthroughs (2002), Multiples (2005), and Lisbon (2006).

-In 2013, Whitman released Greatest Hits on SoundCloud: a 12-hour-long audio project developed from samples of pop songs from Whitman's youth.
-Sample are snipped out, slowed to half speed and then run through Whitman's signature array of boxes and generators to create an "automatic enhancement" of the original tune.
+In 2013, Whitman released Greatest Hits on SoundCloud: a 12-hour-long audio project developed from samples of pop songs from his youth.
+Sample are snipped out, slowed to half speed and then run through his signature array of boxes and generators to create an "automatic enhancement" of the original tune.

 Other activities

 Whitman has run Mimaroglu Music Sales which offered distribution of an extensive collection of avant-garde music.
 Mimaroglu Music Sales has been rechristened to Alpha State NYC in 2019.
 Whitman also operates Creel Pone, a bootleg record label that "re-issues" early electroacoustic & experimental recordings in CD-R format in small editions.

 Influences

 As influences on his work, Whitman has mentioned the composers Bernard Bonnier, Luis de Pablo, Pietro Grossi, Costin Miereanu, Basil Kirchin, Dub Taylor, François Bayle, Steve Birchall, Michael Czajkowski, Douglas Leedy, Jacques Lejeune, and Richard Pinhas.